arivitto/impyla-examples/README.md

 # Running the test

-you will need to update the Constants.py file to set corect values the following:
+you will need to update the Constants.py file to set correct values for the following constants:

 ```
 Constants.IMPALA_URL